flamendless/lovely-windows/README.md

 ## Or you can issue if you have a problem

 # LICENSE
-This module/library is free.
-Do what you want.
+This module/library is under the MIT license.